rackerlabs/technical-blog/_posts/2016-03-23-Sitecore-Azure-Files.md

 ```

-I hope this starts to help generate new ideas on how we could utilize Azure file storage.
+We can easily add this powershell script to a task scheduler job to archive our logs.
+I hope this starts to help generate new ideas on how we could utilize Azure file storage, especially with Sitecore.